joeds13/tasks/README.md

 Follow the [mise uv cookbook](https://mise.jdx.dev/mise-cookbook/python.html#mise-uv) to ensure `mise` and `uv` are integrated

-Python is pretty good for wirting these tasks, so using `uv` gives a very portable experience
+Python is pretty good for writing these tasks, so using `uv` gives a very portable experience

 A simple python script that has imports and a version requirement